dialoqbase/dialoqbase-multi-user/README.md

 ## Important

 <h1>
-This is a demo version of Dialoqbase with support for multiple users, using Supabase for authentication.
-I will not be updating this repository any further.
+This is a different version of Dialoqbase with support for multiple users, using Supabase for authentication.
+I will not be updating this repository frequently.
 The official repository can be found  <a href="https://github.com/n4ze3m/dialoqbase">here</a>.
 </h1>

 Dialoqbase is an open-source application designed to facilitate the creation of custom chatbots using a personalized knowledge base.
 The application leverages advanced language models to generate accurate and context-aware responses.
 Additionally, it utilizes PostgreSQL, a robust relational database management system, for efficient vector search operations and for storing the knowledge base.